-Section 33(2)(b) of the CJA 2010 requires firms to:
+Section 33(2) (b) of the CJA 2010 requires Firms to:

-- identify any beneficial owner(s) connected with a customer or service; and - take measures reasonably warranted due to the ML/TF risk to verify the beneficial owner's identity to the extent necessary to ensure that the firm has reasonable grounds to be satisfied that the firm knows who the beneficial owner is and in the case of certain legal structures, to understand the ownership and control structure of the entity or arrangement concerned.
+- identify any beneficial owner(s) connected with a customer or service; and - take measures reasonably warranted due to the ML/TF risk to verify the beneficial owner's identity to the extent necessary to ensure that the Firm has reasonable grounds to be satisfied that the Firm knows who the beneficial owner is and in the case of certain legal structures, to understand the ownership and control structure of the entity or arrangement concerned.
+Where the beneficial owner is the senior managing official referred to in Article 3(6) (a) (ii) of 4AMLD, Firms are required to take the necessary measures to verify the identity of that person and retain records of the actions taken to verify that person's identity including any difficulties encountered in the verification process.

-With regard to Section 33(2)(b), firms should:
+With regard to Section 33(2) (b) of the CJA 2010, Firms should:

-- Compile detailed, documented assessments determining scenarios where beneficial ownership may be a factor with regard to the provision of products and services offered by the firm; and - Assess and document the circumstances under which it would be reasonably warranted due to the ML/TF risk to verify the identity of any beneficial owners and procedures to be applied in these circumstances.
+- Compile documented assessments determining scenarios where beneficial ownership may be a factor with regard to the provision of products and services offered by the Firm14; and - Assess and document: - the degree of verification required regarding the beneficial owners depending on the associated ML/TF risk attaching to such beneficial owners; - o the procedures to be applied in these circumstances; and - o where relevant, measures taken to identify a beneficial owner and any difficulties encountered in establishing a beneficial owner's identity.